Gonadal dysgenesis: 46,XY gonadal dysgenesis

+Genital Undermasculinization is the technical term for partial of complete undifferentiated genitallia in individuals with an SRY gene.
+In utero, all fetuses are anatomically undifferentiated which are then differentiated via androgen's and SRY activation.

+Full undermasculinization results in a fully developed vulva with testicles inside the body where the ovaries usually are, which is caused by conditions such as complete androgen insensitivity syndrome.
+In 5α-Reductase 2 deficiency, individuals are born with normal female genitalia, however, during puberty, male differentiation and spermatogenesis occurs.
+Partial genital undermasculinization can occur if the body has a partial resistance to androgens, or if genital development is blocked, undermasculization can also be induced by certain drugs and hormones.
+The overall intensity of undermasculinization can manifest itself in hypospadias.
+The surgical assignment of newborns with ambiguous genitalia to a binary sex for cosmetic purposes is considered a human rights violation.

 SRY acts on gene SOX9 which drives Sertoli cell formation and testis differentiation.
-An absence in SRY causes SOX9 to not be expressed at the appropriate time or concentration, leading to a deficiency in testosterone and anti-Müllerian hormone production.
+An absence in SRY causes SOX9 to not be expressed at the usual time or concentration, leading to a decreased testosterone and anti-Müllerian hormone production.

-Inadequate levels of testosterone and anti-Müllerian hormone disrupts the development of Wolffian ducts and internal genitalia that are key to male reproductive tract development.
-The lack of the male associated steroid hormones drives Müllerian duct development and promotes the development of female genitalia.
+Lowered levels of testosterone and anti-Müllerian hormone disrupts the development of Wolffian ducts and internal genitalia that are key to male reproductive tract development.
+The absence of the steroid hormones commonly associated with males drives Müllerian duct development and promotes the development of female genitalia, if anti-Müllerian hormone is suppressed or the body is insensitive, persistent Müllerian duct syndrome occurs when the individual has partial female reproductive, and partial male reproductive organs.

-Gonadal streaks replace the tissues of the testes, resembling ovarian stroma absent of follicles.
+Gonadal streaks can replace the tissues of testes, resembling ovarian stroma absent of follicles.
 46,XY gonadal dysgenesis can remain unsuspected until delayed pubertal development is observed.

-Approximately 15% of cases of 46,XY gonadal dysgenesis carry de novo mutations in the SRY gene, with an unknown causation for the remaining portion of 46,XY gonadal dysgenesis patients.
+Approximately 15% of cases of 46,XY gonadal dysgenesis carry de novo mutations in the SRY gene, with an unknown causation for the remaining portion of 46,XY gonadal dysgenesis persons.

 Mixed gonadal dysgenesis

-Mixed gonadal dysgenesis, also known as X0/XY mosaicism or partial gonadal dysgenesis, is a sex development disorder associated with sex chromosome aneuploidy and mosaicism of the Y chromosome.
+Mixed gonadal dysgenesis, also known as X0/XY mosaicism or partial gonadal dysgenesis, is a sex development difference associated with sex chromosome aneuploidy and mosaicism of the Y chromosome.
 Mixed gonadal dysgenesis is the presence of two or more germ line cells.

 The degree of development of the male reproductive tract is determined by the ratio of germ line cells expressing the XY genotype.

 Manifestations of mixed gonadal dysgenesis are highly variable with asymmetry in gonadal development of testis and streak gonad, accounted for by the percentage of cells expressing XY genotype.

-The dysgenic testis can have adequate functional tissue to produce satisfactory levels of testosterone to cause masculinisation.
+The dysgenic testis can have an amount of functional tissue which can produce a level of testosterone, which causes masculinisation.

 Mixed gonadal dysgenesis is poorly understood at the molecular level.
-The loss of the Y chromosome can occur from deletions, translocations, or migration failure of paired chromosomes during cell division.
-The chromosomal loss results in partial expression of the SRY gene, giving rise to abnormal development of the reproductive tract and altered hormone levels.
+The loss of the Y chromosome can occur from deletions, translocations, or migration diffenernce of paired chromosomes during cell division.
+The chromosomal loss results in partial expression of the SRY gene, giving rise to atypical development of the reproductive tract and altered hormone levels.